AI Policy Fellowship 2026

 Join our community in Washington, D.C.

 All fellows will begin the program with a two-week in-person residency in Washington, D.C.
-(September 1–12), where they will connect with the full IAPS team and partner experts.
-During this time, fellows will meet their designated expert, participate in trainings on AI systems and policy challenges, workshop their fellowship projects, and take part in a range of events—including roundtables, policy briefings, and informal networking gatherings.
+(June 1–12), where they will connect with the full IAPS team and partner experts.
+During this time, fellows will meet with their expert supervisor, participate in trainings on AI systems and policy challenges, workshop their Fellowship projects, and take part in a range of events—including roundtables, policy briefings, and informal networking gatherings.

 For fellows based in D.C. throughout the program, IAPS will offer office space and regular in-person events to support ongoing collaboration and engagement.